JENOT-ANT/gravity-simulation/README.md

 - pygame module

 ## Contribution:
-Develpoers who wants to contribute in this project are welcome.
+Developers who want to contribute in this project are welcome.
 You can send a message using **Discussion** tab.